 Selection for Interview

-Interviews are semi-structured and cover a wide range of relevant issues.
+Interviews are structured and cover a wide range of relevant issues.
 There will be two interviewers drawn from academic staff, medical practitioners and community representatives.
 All shortlisted applicants must be available to attend an interview in Sydney during the set interview period.
 Applicants who are unable to attend their interview on the relevant date will not be considered further.

 The minimum achievements required to be considered for an interview are as follows:

 For applicants seeking admission on the basis of the NSW Higher School Certificate (HSC), a minimum Australian Tertiary Admission Rank (ATAR) of 96.00 or equivalent is required to be eligible for consideration.

 - ATAR of 96.00 (NSW, ACT, VIC, SA, NT, WA, TAS)

 - OP3 (QLD)

 - 37 International Baccalaureate

 Please check the Undergraduate Entry Table available for minimum achievements in secondary certificates not listed above.